itmaroon/slide-blocks/readme.txt

 2. A Swiper thumbnail-linked slide created with Slide MainView
 3. A cube-shaped slide by Swiper created with Slide MainView
 4. Swiper cover flow slide created with Slide MainView
+5. Static image settings for Masonry View
+6. Dynamic image settings for Masonry View
+7. Enlarged image of Masonry View

 == Changelog ==
+= 1.3.0 =
+-  A new block has been added, the Masonry block, which has the function of placing images in a Masonry block.

 = 1.2.1 =
 -  Change the DOM element that sets the size of slide-mv to the root element